tablature-viewer/tablature-viewer.github.io/README.md

 ## How do I keep tabs that are already dozenal themselves from being redozenalized?
 You can put the word "dozenal" or "dozenalized" in the title (first line) of your tab, e.g. by appending `(dozenal)` to it.
 This will turn off dozenalization for that tab, regardless of your settings.

+## What is the base twelve numerical system?
+The [base twelve system](https://en.wikipedia.org/wiki/Duodecimal) (also called *dozenal* or *duodecimal* system) is a number system in which we count till twelve instead of ten, and have dedicated symbols for ten (↊, a turned two) and eleven (↋, a turned three).

+Subsequent numbers in the dozenal system:
+- 1, 2, 3, 4, 5, 6, 6, 7, 8, 9, ↊, ↋, 10, 11, ...

+Subsequent numbers in the decimal system:
+- 1, 2, 3, 4, 5, 6, 6, 7, 8, 9, 10, 11, 12, 13, ...

+The reason that a turned two and three have been chosen as symbols for ten and eleven is because the _Dozenal Society of Great Britain_ has proposed this and it is a generally accepted notation.
+Akin to hexadecimal notation, `a` and `b` are also widely used, but these have other meanings in guitar tablature already.

+## Why would you want to use the base twelve numerical system?
+In the end it is just a matter of fun or personal preference, but you might like because an octave consists of 12 frets.
+This makes the counting above the octave a little easier, because in the dozenal system, fret `15` would mean "five frets above the octave".
+The idea is that once you get used to using the dozenal system for reading tablature you require less mental work when reading tablature.
+But it's mostly for fun.

+## How do you pronounce numbers in the dozenal system?
+↊ and ↋ are usually just pronounced *ten* and *eleven* respectively.
+10 is pronounced *do*, 11 *do one*, 12 *do two* and so on.
+So five notes above the octave is called *do five*.
+It's funny coincidence here that the octave note has been called *do* in [musical solfège](https://en.wikipedia.org/wiki/Solf%C3%A8ge) for centuries.
+For more information about pronounciation read [more about the do-gro-mo system](https://en.wikipedia.org/wiki/Duodecimal#Do-gro-mo_system).

 ## Setup dev environment
 - Install Node.js (64 bit)